-• Candidates with a Bachelor of Science degree in one of the biomedical sciences (such as biology, biochemistry, biomedical sciences)

-• Candidates with a Bachelor of Science degree from a Dutch higher professional program in biomedical laboratory techniques (HBO-BML)
+- Candidates with a Bachelor of Science degree in one of the biomedical sciences (such as biology, biochemistry, biomedical sciences) - Candidates with a Bachelor of Science degree from a Dutch higher professional program in biomedical laboratory techniques (HBO-BML)

 Admission to the program is also possible for medical students who have successfully completed their Bachelor program and who have shown to be interested in biomedical research.
-As part of bachelor year 3 they can follow a minor that prepares them specifically for the MSc Molecular Medicine curriculum.

 For foreign candidates study results already achieved are used in the assessment: they must have a minimum grade point average of 80%.